U.S.A.

 her deceased daughter "alive" in the house.
 They go to the basement where the hole is which is now bubbling with water and deadly events start to happen.

-This film was way too silly to be considered dark and scary.
+Bottom line is that this film was way too silly to be considered dark and scary.
 It really doesn;t explain itself too well whether or not it takes places after the departure of the Lutz family but people mention the family who were murdered there which were of course the DeFeo's

 It was very corny and unbelievable yet still fun to watch if you're in the mood for a trashy film.